opsxcq/tasker/README.md

     task: test
 ```

 `schedule` is an array of schedules.
 There are two ways to schedule an task.
-One is by giving it an interval using `every` property or `cron`
+One is by giving it an interval using `every` property or `cron`.
+You can name a schedule with the `name` attribute, but it isn't mandatory, you can have anonymous schedules if you prefer.

 ## Every